Have you ever tried growing broccoli only to be disappointed by small heads, black rotted spots, yellow fruit and leaves, or worse…worms? Eww!

 On the other hand, a mature broccoli plant can take a bit of frost and tolerates temps down to the mid 20s F. The plant will react to the cold by increasing the sugar content in its leaves and fruit which prevents the water in the plant from freezing in cold temps.
 Cool, huh?

-The first trick to growing great broccoli is getting your timing right.
+The first trick to delicious homegrown broccoli is getting your timing right.

-Try to let your broccoli come to age during a time of cold rather than heat.
-Every variety has a somewhat different time to harvest, but it can take up to 90 days.
-That means if you’re down here in zone 8, you’ve got to get your broccoli plants in the ground about February and October.
+That means if you’re like me and growing broccoli in Georgia, you’ve got to get your broccoli plants in the ground about February and October.
 In other areas, 2 weeks before your last frost and 4-6 weeks before the first frost are recommended.

-Heavy mulching can protect your broccoli roots from temperature extremes, and, in warm climates, choose an area that gets some afternoon shade.
+Tip for growing big broccoli heads: Heavy mulching can protect your growing broccoli roots from temperature extremes, and, in warm climates, choose an area that gets some afternoon shade.

-Although you can plant broccoli seed directly in your garden, because it can be a slow starter, you’re better off starting your seeds indoors where you can control their environment and have them ready to plant at the right time.
+Although you can plant broccoli seed directly in your garden, it can be a slow starter.
+So in most cases, you’re better off starting your seeds indoors where you can control their environment and have them ready to plant at the right time.

 Alternatively, buy your broccoli plants from a local nursery.
 Look for plants that are at least 6 inches tall and have 2 to 4 sets of true leaves.

-Broccoli will not do well in dense or compacted soil, and it really needs its personal space.
-Space plants at least 12 inches apart and rows 2-3 feet apart.
+Growing broccoli in dense or compacted soil doesn’t work out very well, and it really needs its personal space.
+Broccoli plant spacing is one of the keys to getting good flavorful heads.
+If they’re too close together, they compete for water and nutrients.
+Plus they’re more prone to disease and pest problems.
+Space your broccoli plants at least 12 inches apart and keep the rows 2-3 feet apart.
 If the plants are too crowded, they won’t make big beautiful broccoli heads.

 The second trick to growing great broccoli is to encourage a slow and steady growth rate.

-Yellowing leaves can signal a problem.
-Consider your fertilizing schedule as that can be a signal that your plant needs nitrogen.
+Yellowing leaves are often the first signal of a problem.
+Consider your fertilizing schedule as yellow leaves can be a signal that your plant needs nitrogen.
 Insects can also cause yellow spots by puncturing the leaves.
-If the lower leaves of your broccoli plant are turning yellow and the heads of your broccoli are stunted and bitter, the problem may be a fungal infection called Fusarium wilt.

 If the lower leaves of your broccoli plant are turning yellow and the heads of your broccoli are stunted and bitter, the problem may be a fungal infection called Fusarium wilt.